Zoey 101: Filming

 Following the network renewing the series for a 26-episode third season, production had to look for a new filming location since it was not feasible to film at Pepperdine outside of the summer months, and it wasn't possible to film twenty-six episodes in the time they had.
 After searching up and down the coast, and not finding anything that could work as a stand-in for Pacific Coast Academy, the production team began to look inland.
 When Karen Fisher, the senior director of production for Nickelodeon, couldn't find anything that would work, she called on David Diamond, who pointed her towards the Mann Biomedical Park in the Santa Clarita Valley, which was built by Lockheed to resemble a college campus.
 "When we drove onto the property it was beautiful.
 We were surrounded by tall trees and because the structure was built around the same time as Pepperdine, there were enough similarities to make it work,” said Fisher.
 The Mann Biomedical Park also featured the same type of exterior walkway lighting as Pepperdine, which meant less work for production.
 The location had extensive warehouses which could be converted into makeshift soundstages, giving production ample space to recreate the interiors of Pepperdine with sets.
 The last obstacle came when it was time to recreate the beach, but the business park featured a parking lot on top of a hill.
 “It's really a beautiful space and what's interesting is that the parking lot is on an elevated spot looking into the skyline,” said Fisher.
 “You buy that there is ocean out there.”
 Mann Biomedical Park also featured a basketball court, and several tree lined walkways for production to use.

-The series officially ended production in August 2007 after the shooting of its final season, which began airing five months later in January 2008.
-Spears' pregnancy made this season controversial.
-However, the show was not cancelled due to her pregnancy.
-It was not until October 2007 — two months after the final season wrapped production — that the Zoey 101 staff learned about her pregnancy.
+After shooting its final season, the series officially ended production in August 2007.
+In October, the Zoey 101 staff learned about Spears's pregnancy.
+The final season began airing in January 2008.
+Spears' pregnancy made this season controversial in public opinion, including due to a popular mistaken belief that the show had been cancelled due to her pregnancy.